LouisFaure/simpleppt/README.md

 GPU dependencies (optional)
 ---------------------------

-If you have a nvidia GPU, scFates can leverage CUDA computations for speedup in tree inference.
+If you have a nvidia GPU, simpleppt can leverage CUDA computations for speedup in tree inference.
 The latest version of rapids framework is required (at least 0.17) it is recommanded to create a new conda environment:

     conda create -n SimplePPT-gpu -c rapidsai -c nvidia -c conda-forge -c defaults \
         rapids=0.19 python=3.8 cudatoolkit=11.0 -y